sarmxzh/ePostit/CONTRIBUTING.md

 ## To Do:
 ePostit's goal is to make searching for particular important pieces of information in emails more efficient and personalized and less cluttered.
 Thus, the main aspects to work on are:
-- Database for user's post-its (currently using indexDB)
+- Database for user's post-its (currently using indexedDB)
   - Need enhance security
 - Search functionality (currently printing the relevant emails in console.log)
   - Return actual emails, or at least links to the emails or post-its